camwebb/taxon-tools/doc/matchnames.md

 matching.
 All fuzzy matches are included in the output.

 -e
-: Max Levenshtein distance to allow during fuzzy matching.
+: Maximum Levenshtein distance to allow during fuzzy matching of whole name string.
 Default: 10 total insertions, deletions and substitutions.

 -1
 : If no author is given in list A and the name (without author) occurs